lisp-docs/lisp-docs.github.io/docs/tutorial/using-cl-implementation.md

 Quicklisp will download and install the specified library and any dependencies it requires.
 Once a library is quickloaded it is available in the current lisp session.

-**4. Using Installed Libraries:**
+**2. Using Installed Libraries:**

-Once a library is installed, you can use it in your code using `require` or `ql:quickload`. `require` is the traditional way to load a library, however it only works if the library is already loaded in the lisp environment. `ql:quickload` will load the library if it is not already loaded, therefore it is more convenient.
+Once a library is installed, you can use it in your code using `ql:quickload` or by specifying it in your asdf dependencies (more on this later).

 ```lisp
 (ql:quickload "drakma")
 (drakma:http-request "http://www.google.com")
 ```

-**5. Updating Quicklisp and Libraries:**
+**3. Updating Quicklisp and Libraries:**

 To update Quicklisp itself, use the `ql:update-dist` function: